Predictive Maintenance Strategy

 - Describe the theory, application and safety considerations of 5 PdM technologies

 - Recognize visual inspection as a component of a PdM program

 - Draft a predictive maintenance strategy that incorporates critical success factors in the following areas:

 - Explain how Operating Dynamics Analysis™ manages machinery/assets that can’t be monitored by the five traditional predictive maintenance technologies

 - Compare your current PdM program to best practices and build a plan to meet your PdM goals

 Who Should Attend Training

-Maintenance professionals, continuing education students, and any person responsible for justifying or conducting duties related to a predictive maintenance program.
+Maintenance Managers, PdM Managers, Maintenance professionals, continuing education students, and any person responsible for justifying or managing duties related to a PdM program.

 April 22-24, 2014 (Charleston, SC)

 June 24-26, 2014 (Clemson University)